jbcodeforce/shift_left_utils/docs/recipes.md

     To deploy fct_order the following statements need to be executed in the order

     --- Parents impacted ---
-	src_2 is : RUNNING on cpool_id: lfcp-12345 may run-as-parent: True or restart-as-child: False
-	src_1 is : RUNNING on cpool_id: lfcp-12345 may run-as-parent: True or restart-as-child: False
-    src_3 is : RUNNING on cpool_id: lfcp-12345 may run-as-parent: True or restart-as-child: False

     ```

 ???+ info "For any help of pipeline commands"